National Honor Society

 ARTICLE VII MEETINGS

-SECTION 1 Bi-monthly meetings will be advertised on the appointed bulletin board as well as on the morning announcements at least one week in advance.
+SECTION 1 Bi-monthly meetings will be advertised on the appointed bulletin board as well as on the NHS Google Classroom at least one week in advance.

 SECTION 3 Special meetings, if needed, will be called by the president, executive committee or advisor.

 SECTION 4 Disciplinary issues involving attendance at meetings are discussed in Article IX, Section 3.